ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/problem-statement.md

 \sum\limits_{R \in \textit{Bob_win}}2^R
 $$

-Since the result can be very large, please output it mod $1000000007$.
+Since the result can be very large, please output it modulo $1000000007$.

 ###Input